Pixel-Master/File-Find/README.md

 Q: **How do you clean the cache?**

-A: File Find stores the cache under `/Users/$USERNAME/Library/Application Support/File-Find/Cached Searches`.
+A: On macOS File Find stores the cache under `/Users/$USERNAME/Library/Application Support/File-Find/Cached Searches`.
 You can clean the cache with `⌘ + T` or `Tools > Clear Cache`.
 In the About section you can set when the cache gets cleaned automatically.

 Q: **Why does File Find ask for permission for Contacts, Calenders, Photos, etc...?**